Diamante-Smith/Active-Directory/README.md

 - Once that runs, on the DNS servers line you should see highlighted DC-1's private IP address

-- Client 1 should be using DC-1 as the DNS server
+- Now client 1 should be using DC-1 as the DNS server